The Regional prehistory Museum of Menton

 In the basement, the "Trésors d'épaves" exhibition retraces the history of our region through hundreds of archaeological remains plucked from the depths of the seabed.

-• One entry per Pass.
+• One museum admission per Pass.

 Pass validation at the museum ticket office.